LoginRadius/engineering-portal/content/guest-post/ethereum-smart-contract-tutorial/index.md

 ### Storage & Others
 You may also ask "how are all the transactions recorded?"

-You have to remember that smart contracts store data in a block of blockchain, and all transactions are stored with a unique `hash` key.
+You have to remember that smart contracts store data in a block of the blockchain, and all transactions are stored with a unique `hash` key.

-In Remix IDE, you can download the complete transactions history as a `json` file.
+In Remix IDE, you can download the complete transactions history as a JSON file.
 For that, follow these steps:
 1. Click `Deploy & Run Transaction`
 2. Then, expand the `Transactions Recorded (..)
 V` dropdown menu.
 3. Then Click on the `Save` icon.